lorn666/lorn666.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 Hi!
 I am a senior undergraduate student majoring Statistics & Mathematics and minoring Software Engineering at Sichuan University.
 I’m now a research Intern at Alibaba DAMO Academy advised by <a href = "https://wotaoyin.mathopt.com/">Wotao Yin</a>.
 My research interest lies in  generative model and large language model, with a specific interest in **leveraging external tools and algorithms to enhance the math inference abilities of LLM**.
-I also did some research on **Imputation of Spatial Transcriptomics via Diffusion Model** in Yale university guided by <a href = "https://ysph.yale.edu/profile/hongyu-zhao/">Hongyu Zhao</a>  and <a href = "https://gefeiwang.github.io/">Gefei Wang</a> .
+I also did some research on **Imputation of Spatial Transcriptomics via Diffusion Model** in Yale University guided by <a href = "https://ysph.yale.edu/profile/hongyu-zhao/">Hongyu Zhao</a>  and <a href = "https://gefeiwang.github.io/">Gefei Wang</a> .